-You are able to view your rates at <insert link>
+You are able to view your rates at letstalk.mackenzie. govt.nz/LTP21

-Other important issues

-How do we fund our pools and halls?
+Other important issues - How do we fund our pools and halls?

 Across the district we have two swimming pools, three urban community facilities and three rural halls.